Sanford Institute for Empathy and Compassion Research Fellows

 Research Project: Intracranial Empathy Research in Huma

-Dr. Nicole La Grange
+Drs.
+Nicole La Grange & Laleh Quinn

 Research Project: An established paradigm for defining the physiological roots of empathy and compassion -- what can rodents teach us?